NewworldProg/Obsydian/NewworldUSB/mikrotik/First Time Configuration - RouterOS - MikroTik Documentation.md

 To add additional rules, click on the "+" button for each new rule and fill in the same parameters as provided in the console example.

-## Administrative Services
+## ==Administrative Services==

-Although the firewall protects the router from the public interface, you may still want to disable RouterOS services.
+==Although the firewall protects the router== from the public interface, ==you may still want to disable RouterOS services.==

-Most of RouterOS administrative tools are configured at the /ip service menu
+Most of ==RouterOS administrative tools are configured at the /ip service menu==

-Keep only secure ones,
+==Keep only secure ones,==

 `/ip service disable telnet,ftp,www,api`

-Change default service ports, this will immediately stop most of the random SSH brute force login attempts:
+Change default service ports, ==this will immediately stop most of the random SSH brute force login== attempts:

 `/ip service set ssh port=2200`

-Additionally, each service can be secured by allowed IP address or address range(the address service will reply to), although more preferred method is to block unwanted access in firewall because the firewall will not even allow to open socket
+==Additionally==, ==each service can be secured by allowed IP address or address range==(the address service will reply to), although more preferred method is to block unwanted access in firewall because the firewall will not even allow to open socket

 `/ip service set winbox address=192.168.88.0/24`

-## Other Services
+## ==Other Services==

-A bandwidth server is used to test throughput between two MikroTik routers.
+A ==bandwidth server is used to test throughput between two MikroTik routers==.
 Disable it in the production environment.

 `/tool bandwidth-server set enabled=no `

-A router might have DNS cache enabled, which decreases resolving time for DNS requests from clients to remote servers.
-In case DNS cache is not required on your router or another router is used for such purposes, disable it.
+==A router might have DNS cache enabled,== which ==decreases resolving time for DNS requests== from clients to remote servers. ==In case DNS cache is not required== on your router or another router is used for such purposes, ==disable it.==

 `/ip dns set allow-remote-requests=no`

-Some RouterBOARDs have an LCD module for informational purposes, set pin or disable it.
+==Some RouterBOARDs have an LCD module for informational purposes, set pin or disable it.==

 `/lcd set enabled=no`

-It is good practice to disable all unused interfaces on your router, in order to decrease unauthorized access to your router.
+==It is good practice to disable all unused interfaces on your router, in order to decrease unauthorized access to your router.==

 `/interface print  /interface set x disabled=yes`

 Where "X" is a number of the unused interfaces.

-RouterOS utilizes stronger crypto for SSH, most newer programs use it, to turn on SSH strong crypto:
+==RouterOS utilizes stronger crypto for SSH==, most newer programs use it, to turn on SSH strong crypto:

 `/ip ssh set strong-crypto=yes`

-Following services are disabled by default, nevertheless, it is better to make sure that none of then were enabled accidentally:
+==Following services are disabled by default, nevertheless, it is better to make sure that none of then were enabled accidentally:==

 - MikroTik caching proxy,